grzegorz914/homebridge-enphase-envoy/README.md

 1. Version 4.0.0 whole new concept.
 2. All devices in PV are detected automatically (Envoy, Q-Relays, AC Batteries, Meters, Microinverters, Ensemble, Encharges, Enpowers).
 3. Envoy authentication is detected automatically or can be added in config if was chenged.
-4. For best experiences please use *Controller App* or *EVE app* for iOS
+4. For best experiences please use *Controller App* or *EVE app* for iOS, Home app display it as unsupported.
 5. Installer Password which is nedded to read communications level of (Microinverters, Q-Relays, AC Batteries) need to be generated in externall app, more info here: https://thecomputerperson.wordpress.com/2016/08/28/reverse-engineering-the-enphase-installer-toolkit/"

 ## Info v3.x.x